neonkore/Nunicode/README.md

 [minimal perfect hash]: http://iswsa.acm.org/mphf/index.html

-Numbers below to give a general idea on nunicode performance.
+Numbers below are to give a general idea on nunicode performance.
 Each number is linked to corresponding test program and  measured with standard ``time`` utility, all numbers in seconds.

 Function     | nunicode (1.5.1)  | ICU (52.1)